How to get the most out of your supermarket butcher and fishmonger

 Like a neighborhood butcher shop, which can special order hard-to-find cuts of meat and offal, butchers and meat cutters at national and regional grocery chains can help you find specific cuts of meat, and may be able to do some basic tasks, like trussing, scoring, butterflying and grinding custom burger or meatball blends.
 If you see a cut of meat you’ve never cooked before, they might offer cooking suggestions, such as whether it should be quickly seared or would benefit from a long braise.

 Likewise, store fishmongers can help with descaling, fileting, deboning and deshelling.
-Stores that offer these complimentary services include Harris Teeter, H-E-B, Wegman’s, Whole Foods, some H Mart locations and many smaller, regional and independent grocers.
+Stores that offer these complimentary services include Harris Teeter, H-E-B, Wegmans, Whole Foods, some H Mart locations and many smaller, regional and independent grocers.
 Services will vary by store, availability and sometimes time of day — butchers and fishmongers may not work all store hours.

 There are a few basic tasks that butchers and fishmongers can almost always help with, but if you’re looking for something specific and you see a meat or fish counter, it can’t hurt to ask.
 Here are a few things to consider: